BlockchainDevelopmentCompany/USA-TokenTaxonomyAct/README.md

     * COIN-CENTER-AMENDMENTS for amendments to the bill from the Coin Center blockchain lobbying group.
 * **PULL REQUESTS** - to reconcile differences between branches and discuss the differences.

 Ideally a final TokenTaxonomyAct-HR.md file will represent the 116th (or later) House of Representatives bill, and the same process can be carried into a TokenTaxonomyAct-SENATE.md file.
 There is enough flexibility to reconcile all differences using this technology into a signed law.
+We can even add each agencies' rulemaking into this subsequently.

 Contributions should be considered to be in Public Domain.